-The Mathematics for Secondary School Teachers (MSST) specialization provides a Master of Science degree for mathematics teachers who wish to enhance their practice by deepening their understanding of mathematics and mathematics education beyond bachelor's level.
-This degree does not prepare teachers for doctoral studies in mathematics.
+The Mathematics for Secondary School Teachers (MSST) specialization provides a Master of Science degree in Mathematics for mathematics teachers who wish to enhance their practice by deepening their understanding of mathematics and mathematics education beyond bachelor's level.

 MSST candidates follow an individualized course of study prepared in cooperation with the student's adviser and approved by the MSCS Graduate Committee, following one of the two options.